 - Using proper technique and following the rules of the sport.

-- Educating coaches and parents to recognize the signs and symptoms of concussions.
+- Educating players, coaches and parents to recognize the signs and symptoms of concussions.

-- Although helmets don't prevent concussions, they are important to help protect the head from skull fractures and other severe head trauma.
+- Wearing appropriate equipment when required, such as mouthguards and helmets.
+Although the equipment doesn't necessarily prevent concussions, it's important to help protect the head and face from fractures and other severe head trauma.

 Some youth organizations may implement injury prevention strategies, such as rule changes that limit unnecessary or excessive contact.
 It's important that coaches and officials appropriately enforce these rules.